bennydiamond/elegrp_dtr10_dtr30_esphome_template/README.md

 - If disconnected from API for 10 minutes straight, reset LED indicator bar brightness to a preset value
 - Added a number input slider to set Dimmer's brightness without actually turning the light ON

+This is a leaner variant over the main template with a few components removed or modified:
+- Removed API encryption
+- Removed OTA password
+- Removed Web Server
+- Removed fallback Hotspot and captive portal
+- Wifi power save mode enabled

 # Initial device programming